-Special testing sessions or testing accommodations are to be requested by contacting either Bryan Smith, Dean of Student Services 757.789.1732 or Jody Baggett, Lead Counselor and Testing Coordinator 757.789.1730.
+Special testing sessions or testing accommodations are to be requested by contacting Jody Baggett, Lead Counselor and Testing Coordinator 757.789.1730.

 STUDENTS TRANSFERRING FROM OTHER COLLEGES

 Generally, Eastern Shore Community College awards transfer credit for all courses at or above the freshman level in which grades of "C" or better have been earned at regionally accredited colleges and universities.